sergejsha/fabuless/README.md

  - Fully configurable via layout xml-file
  - Can be attached to any view in layout
- - Automatically caclulates attachment position
+ - Automatically caclulatable attachment position
- - Supports two sizes (normal and small)
+ - Two fab sizes ('normal' and 'small')
- - Provides nice 'reveal' and 'touch' animations
+ - Nice 'reveal' and 'touch' animations

 Usage example
 =======

-  To attach a `FabView` to your target view, you need to do the following.
+  To attach a `FabView` to your target view, do the following.

   1. Wrap target view with a `FrameLayout`.
   2. Add `com.halfbit.fabview.FabView` as the last child of that `FrameLayout`.